How Real-Time Verified Alerts Stop Construction Theft Before It Happens

 AI Analytics That Recognize Threat Profiles

-AI filters out false positives and focuses on real threats by learning specific behavioral patterns that indicate intrusion versus legitimate activity.
+AI filters out false positives and focuses on real threats by learning the behavioral patterns that indicate intrusion versus legitimate activity.
 Human movement near fencing during off-hours.
 Vehicle approach to restricted areas.
-Prolonged loitering that suggests surveillance or planning.
-Tools being carried toward storage areas.
+Prolonged loitering near equipment storage.
+These get flagged immediately.
+Wind, animals, and passing traffic get filtered out.

 Two-Way Audio Intervention